Evidence for Extended Hydrogen-Poor CSM in the Three-Peaked Light Curve of Stripped Envelope Ib Supernova: Modeling the Optical Light Curve

-We proceed to model the light curves using {\tt MOSFiT} \citep{Guillochon+18}, a Python code designed to fit the light curves of transients using a variety of power sources with the use of the {\tt emcee} MCMC package \citep{foreman13}.
-We model the light curve with a magnetar central engine to both derive physical parameters and estimate an explosion time, which was missed by the photometry of both \atlas{} and \ztf{}.
-For a full description of the {\tt MOSFiT} implementation of the magnetar central engine {\tt slsn} model, see \cite{Nicholl+17}.
-In our models we use the same model priors as the ones in \cite{Nicholl+17}, with the exception that we allow for a slower spin period extending to $40$ ms to accommodate the lower luminosity of SN\,2019tsf, compared to the SLSNe modeled in \cite{Nicholl+17}.
-We run the model using 150 walkers for $\sim 15,000$ steps and test for convergence by making sure the models reach a potential scale reduction factor $<1.3$ \citep{gelman92}.
+We first attempt to model the optical light curves using {\tt MOSFiT} \citep{Guillochon+18}, a Python code designed to fit the light curves of transients for a variety of power sources using {\tt emcee} MCMC package \citep{foreman13}.
+We model the light curve with a magnetar central engine to derive physical parameters and estimate the explosion time, which was missed by the photometry of both \atlas{} and \ztf{}.
+For a complete description of the {\tt MOSFiT} implementation of the magnetar central engine {\tt slsn} model, see \cite{Nicholl+17}.
+In our models, we use the same model priors as the ones in \cite{Nicholl+17}, with the exception that we allow for a slower spin period extending to $40$ ms to accommodate the lower luminosity of \tsf{}, compared to the SLSNe modeled in \cite{Nicholl+17}.
+We run the model using 150 walkers for $\sim$15,000 steps and test for convergence by ensuring the models reach a potential scale reduction factor $<1.3$ \citep{gelman92}.